ngneat/spectator/docs/docs/testing-components.md

   entryComponents: [],
   componentProviders: [], // Override the component's providers
   componentViewProviders: [], // Override the component's view providers
+  componentImports: [], // Override the component's imports in case of testing standalone component
   overrideModules: [], // Override modules
+  overrideComponents: [], // Override components in case of testing standalone
   mocks: [], // Providers that will automatically be mocked
   componentMocks: [], // Component providers that will automatically be mocked
   componentViewProvidersMocks: [], // Component view providers that will be automatically mocked